 -

-The work will be confined to HRSD property; however, construction traffic will be entering and exiting the James River Treatment Plant site on City Farm Road from Riverview Parkway.
+The work will occur on both HRSD and City property; most of the construction traffic will be entering and exiting the James River Treatment Plant site on City Farm Road from Riverview Parkway.
+Traffic for construction of well drilling or trail construction will be entering their work sites from multiple City owned roads.
 Comprehensive traffic control plans will be implemented to minimize inconvenience.

 -